Session 5: (July 17-21)

 Rising 6th and 7th Grades

-Commodore Investment Fund: Economics and the Stock Market – full, accepting applications for waiting list
+Commodore Investment Fund: Economics and the Stock Market – available

 Business school may be several years away, but that doesn’t mean you can’t understand important business concepts now!
 In this course you will take on the role of a financial analyst as you learn how math intersects with economics, how the stock market functions, and how to discern between a multitude of investment options.
 After gaining an understanding of the basics of investing, including investigating market efficiency and historical stock market trends, you will experience firsthand the power of the stock market.
 You will work with a small group of your classmates, now your business colleagues, to propose investment decisions for the Commodore Investment Fund, a fund set up by the SAVY Company.
 Your instructor will serve as president of the board for the company and will listen to your investment proposals in a real boardroom.
 Don’t let the fancy boardroom intimidate you.
 You and your business colleagues will be ready to show the president that you understand economics, the stock market, and have a plan for quality investments for the Commodore Fund.
 Get ready to debate money decisions, develop economic strategies, and provide justification in a class that will engage you whether the market is bull or bear!